By JULIE RAINS

 Big rewards are here.
 According to an October CNBC report, credit card companies are offering huge signup bonuses because consumer spending is up and card delinquency rates are down.

 These incentives may come in the form of cash back or rewards points for travel or other goodies.

 To be eligible for the bonuses, you typically must spend a certain amount or take a specific action using the new card generally within a few months of opening an account.
 The offers can be appealing -- especially if you're planning to make a large purchase or book travel anyway.

 Before applying for a card, though, think about whether you can afford to meet spending requirements to qualify for points or whether you might overspend in order to do so.

-Here are six cards with some of the biggest signup bonuses.
+Here are five cards with some of the biggest signup bonuses.

 1. Chase Sapphire Preferred® Card

 Right now you can receive 50,000 points when you spend $4,000 within the first three months of opening a Chase Sapphire Preferred® account.
 In addition, you can snag 5,000 additional points by adding an authorized user and making one purchase in this time period.

 The Chase Sapphire Preferred® points are easy to redeem and don't require spending on travel to receive the value of this signup bonus.
 Still, you can get a 20 percent discount when you book travel with points through the Chase Ultimate Rewards® portal, or transfer points to travel partners such as Marriott Rewards® and United MileagePlus®.
 Chase Sapphire Preferred® cardholders can also redeem points for cash and gift cards.